icytom/Internet_of_Everything/Rapid_Prototyping_01/session_01.md

 ![Line Image](images/line.png)

+OK, now experiment with the "move" command to try moving the line around.
+What happens if you turn on Ortho (you also have to find it on the interface again!).

 ##### Options

 When you select a particular drawing method, you will be given a set of options.
 If you're working on a PC these options are selectable using letter keys on the keyboard, these keys are highlighted in the words of the options beneath the command line: